 A student's financial eligibility is defined as the total Cost of Attendance (COA) minus the student's Expected Family Contribution (EFC).
-The EFC is determined by a federal formula used for all students by the USDE COA includes the following elements: tuition and fees, room and board, books and supplies, transportation, and reasonable personal expenses.
+The EFC is determined by a federal formula used for all students by the U.S. Department of Education (USDE).
+COA includes the following elements: tuition and fees, room and board, books and supplies, transportation, and reasonable personal expenses.
 For students with children, COA may include childcare expenses.
 The institution determines the COA.
-However, federal law determines the elements of the
+However, federal law determines the elements of the COA.

-COA.
 At IAIA, the Free Application for Federal Student Aid (FAFSA) is used to determine the student's Expected Family Contribution (EFC).
 The EFC is based on income, assets, size of family, age of parents, number of working parents, number of students in college (excluding parents), and extraordinary circumstances.
-The FAFSA must be completed to determine a student's eligibility for financial aid.
+The FAFSA must be completed to determine a student's eligibility for Federal Financial Aid.